MicrosoftDocs/windows-dev-docs/hub/nodejs/setup-on-wsl2.md

 ## Install your favorite code editor

-We recommend using **Visual Studio Code** with the **Remote-WSL Extension** for Node.js projects.
-This splits VS Code into a “client-server” architecture, with the client (the user interface) running on your Windows machine and the server (your code, Git, plugins, etc) running remotely.
+We recommend using Visual Studio Code with the Remote-WSL Extension for Node.js projects.
+This splits VS Code into a “client-server” architecture, with the client (the VS Code user interface) running on your Windows operating system and the server (your code, Git, plugins, etc) running "remotely" on your WSL Linux distribution.

+> [NOTE]
+> This “remote” scenario is a bit different than you may be accustomed to.
+WSL supports an actual Linux distribution where your project code is running, separately from your Windows operating system, but still on your local machine.
+The Remote-WSL extension connects with your Linux subsystem as if it were a remote server, though it’s not running in the cloud… it’s still running on your local machine in the WSL environment that you enabled to run alongside Windows.

 - Linux-based Intellisense and linting is supported.
 - Your project will automatically build in Linux.